rillonline/StarRunnerAdventures/r02kearsarge.md

-# In Which I Receive A Contract
+# I Receive A Contract

 This did not mean, of course, that I was done with Kearsarge.
 A contract arrived in my queue before I stepped onto the Lake View Loop